 Authors often are asked, “What was the most influential book you ever read?” or “Which author inspired you?”
-I was an avid reader throughout my youth and young adulthood, graduated with a degree in English, and Edith Wharton is my favorite author.
+I was an avid reader throughout my youth and early adulthood, graduated with a degree in English, and Edith Wharton is my favorite author.
 However, the most influential book was Little House on the Prairie by Laura Ingalls Wilder.

 The book and the series by the same name instilled in me a love of history.
 It is a love that has not faded over the years, but instead has grown stronger.
 By extension, the series made me ponder what life was like in previous eras.
 Without that curiosity, I probably wouldn’t be writing historical fiction today.